 Interestingly, demand for ticket sales remains strong despite the Knicks being one of the most expensive tickets to buy in the NBA, so if that any indication to go by, then both expectations and hope come into play.

 Prediction: One can’t expect NBA Champions this season, but a move for CP3 could change that picture dramatically.
 However, realistically, a second round exit is the likely result based on the current team and the competition in the East.

 Q3: MVP: Kevin Durant, West Conference Champions: Oklahoma City Thunder, Eastern Conference Champions: Miami Heat, NBA Champions: Miami Heat.

-Don, With Malice1.
-It will indeed be a cramped and manic season.
-And the period of time leading up to it possibly even more so, with all the off-season stuff cramped into a very short timeframe, like some weird NBA-hybrid turducken, all headlined by Dwight Howard and Chris Paul wanting "out" of their current locations.
-But the season itself - it's going to be nuts.
-On one hand, it's a shorter season - and that should favour the vets, along with the ability to put losses/frequent games behind them faster.
+1. It will indeed be a cramped and manic season.
+And the period of time leading up to it possibly even more so, with all the off-season stuff cramped into a very short timeframe, like some weird NBA-hybrid turducken, all headlined by Dwight Howard and Chris Paul wanting “out” of their current locations.
+But the season itself – it’s going to be nuts.
+On one hand, it’s a shorter season – and that should favour the vets, along with the ability to put losses/frequent games behind them faster.
 The mental aspect definitely favors the vets as well.